Creating In-Class Paper (PDF) Exams to be Graded Online Using Assign2

 Once the student's completed work has been collected, instructors will need to scan and upload the paper copies for grading:

 1. Scanning can be completed using standard office printer/scanners including continuous feed devices that output single PDF files.
 Scanning should occur at 200dpi resolution or higher and should be done on a darker setting.
-The resulting PDF file (or multiple PDF files) can be uploaded by opening the left nav menu via the icon at top left, then selecting Upload exams:
+The resulting PDF file containing any number of individual student copies can be uploaded by opening the left nav menu via the icon at top left, then selecting Upload exams:

 2. PDF files can be drag-dropped (or selected by browsing) through the dialog on the right.
+Please note: this process can be completed as many times as required based on the different scanned files.
 Once Upload is clicked, files are added to the files list on the left and the system begins processing them with progress tracked in the center:

-1. If students don't correctly bubble in their CCID, their exams can be manually associated with their eClass student account by clicking the 3 dots at center right and selecting Assign exams:
+1. If students don't correctly bubble in their CCID, their exams can be manually associated with their eClass student account by clicking the link for Not Assigned:

 2. To link unassigned exams to particular students, the completed exam is displayed in a preview window.
 If an exam author can be identified, select their name from the dropdown list and click Assign Exam: